decentralyzd/web3labs/README.md

 ## 🌍 **Overview**

-This monorepo is designed to provide easy access to all the projects and resources developed within our organization.
+This monorepo is designed to provide easy access to all the projects and resources developed within the organization.
 Each repository focuses on innovative technologies and concepts in the decentralized space, from decentralized finance (DeFi) to peer-to-peer networking.

 ---